• Skip to primary navigation

 For pumpkin chocolate chip muffins, add 1-1 ½ cups of milk or dark chocolate chips to the dry ingredients mixture, after mixing it together.

 Add 1 - 1 ½ cups of chopped nuts after mixing dry ingredients together, if you'd like.
-Walnuts and pecans work best with this recipe, IMHO.
+Walnuts and pecans work best with this healthy pumpkin muffins recipe, IMHO.

 You know the pretty, crunchy, crystallized muffin tops that you see in some bakery-style muffin varieties?